Jerrysuper123/pharmacy-pal/README.md

 ### Needs and pain points

-- For many citizens, self-care through pharmacy store has become more viable in the midst of Covid19, especially for the fear of virus infection at hot spots - clinics and hospitals.
+- For many citizens, self-care through pharmacy store has a norm, but they are not getting adequate services compared to clinics and hospitals.

-- Google allows for pharmacy location search but its search return also includes non-pharmacy results.
-So this app provides a pure list of registered pharmacies under government.
+- Google's search result generate pure-pharmacy return, confusing for many.
+In fact, many times there is a drug store within 1 KM, but the search result returns a distance location.

 - With many people visiting pharmacies, some require symptom diagnosis and medication recommendation before meeting the pharmacist for a more fruitful discussion.

-- Some might to know the registered pharmacist in service before making the physical trips, rather than accepting cashiers' advices in the drug store.
+- Many want to know the registered pharmacist in service before making the physical trips, rather than accepting cashiers' advices in store.

-### User Stories
+### User stories
-The user stories is based on the aforementioned pain points.
+The user stories are based on the aforementioned pain points.
 Access the list [here](https://github.com/Jerrysuper123/pharmacy-pal/blob/main/READMESources/userStory.pdf).

 ### Features based on user story